PianCat/popcat-popbot/README.md

-# Let's fight for Malaysia's PopCat world ranking 🇲🇾
+# Let's fight for China's PopCat world ranking CN

 This is a JS/Python bot script for <a href="https://popcat.click/" target="_blank">PopCat challenge</a> that bypass bot detection and send pops (clicks) to the PopCat's API endpoint directly, so to ensure that: